we shop medicare insurance 4U

 Prescription Drug Plans (Part D)

-In addition to primary health insurance and Medicare-based plans, supplemental policies can be used to address specific healthcare needs.
+In addition to primary Medicare plans, supplemental policies can be used to address specific healthcare needs.
 These policies are designed to provide targeted coverage for services that may otherwise result in significant out-of-pocket costs.

 Hospital indemnity plans provide a fixed cash benefit for each day spent in the hospital, regardless of the total cost of care.
 This benefit can be used to cover expenses such as deductibles, copayments, or even non-medical costs associated with hospitalization.